+This pineapple dream dessert is one of my family’s favorites.
 You know those desserts that seem to be at all the family gatherings?
 Those recipes that your grandma has been making for years?
-This is one of those desserts.
+Like Pineapple Upside Down Cake, Ambrosia and Watergate Salad.
 This is one of those desserts.

 Back in the late 60’s Cool Whip entered the marketplace.
-It only took two years for this convenience item to become the company’s best selling item.
+It only took two years for this convenience item to become the company’s best-selling item.
 Cool Whip has come under fire many times and the current version now contains milk and cream.

 - 2 1/2 cups graham crumbs (2 sleeves)

 - 1/2 cup unsalted butter, softened (for filling)

 - 8 oz container Cool Whip

 - 20 oz can crushed pineapple, drained well